bjgarcia/hdzero-goggle-services/README.md

 Allow access to the SD Card mount point only.

 ### Get Methods
-Paths and filters are disassembled, cleaned, and reassembled to prevent funny business.
+Paths and filters are cleaned to prevent funny business.
 Example filter="filename*.jpg", filter = "*.jpg", or filter="filename.*" will work.

 ```
 /cgi-bin/file?list=path[&filter=jpg]